-Below: Five sepals form the flower, the upper sepal forming the hood contains two small petals with nectar spurs.
-Photo of dark purple flower stems ©Emmett J. Judziewicz, University of Wisconsin.
+Below: Five sepals form the flower, the upper sepal forming the hood, within which are two small petals with nectar spurs.
+3rd photo - dark purple flower stems ©Emmett J. Judziewicz, Wisconsin Flora.

 Below: The palmate leaf structure.

 Notes: The Garden Monkshood is a native of Europe and used as an ornamental and medicinal plant for centuries.
-It was first introduced to The Garden in April 1946 by Curator Martha Crone.
+It was first introduced to The Garden in April 1946 and again in 1956, by Curator Martha Crone.
 She recommended the plant as one rabbits tend to avoid.

 Toxicity and medicinal use: All species of Aconite contain the active poison Aconitine, a most deadly specific.
 All parts of the plant contain it but the root has the highest concentration.
 Of the various species of Aconite, A. napellus contains the most (or the best - depending on your view) of this alkaloid.
 For creating medicinal tinctures and liniments, the root (daughter roots) were collected in autumn before the bud for the next years stem developed.
 These were dried and powdered.
 When the drug was listed in the British Pharmacopoeia, specific instructions were given on harvest and preparation.
 As these alkaloids can enter the bloodstream from very small cuts, it is always recommended that plants be handled with gloves and avoid any skin contact.
 The drug was used as a diuretic and a diaphoretic.
 In proper quantities, relief from pain was obtained.
 The root was sometimes mistaken for Horse-radish by some diggers with sad results.
 In modern times use of Monkshood is much reduced.